fxpio/tug/doc/index.md

 - `serve`: Run the server in local
 - `create-bucket`: Create the S3 bucket
 - `delete-bucket`: Delete the S3 bucket
-- `build`: Build the project (configure the project before)
+- `build`: Build the project (configure the project before, if it's not the case)
-- `package`: Package the built project in S3 for AWS Cloud Formation (build the project before)
+- `package`: Package the built project in S3 for AWS Cloud Formation (builds the project before, if it's not the case)
 - `deploy`: Deploy the packaged project in AWS Cloud Formation
 - `package-deploy`: Package and deploy the project
 - `delete-stack`: Delete the AWS Cloud Formation stack
+- `create-api-key`: Create a API key
+- `delete-api-key`: Delete a API key
+- `enable-repo`: Enable manually the Github repository
+- `disable-repo`: Disable manually the Github repository

+> **Note:**
+>
+> Each command has the `--help` option (`-h` alias) to display all informations about the command.